 Our team consists of owner and primary worker-bee Libby, husband Andrew who works on infrastructure projects and assists with animals, and our toddler son Eamon, who is always eager to help (especially with collecting chicken eggs and picking vegetables).
 We are fortunate enough to be able to grow food on land that, though we do not own, is the very same land that Andrew grew up on.

-In our household, we enjoy reading and exploring fairy tales from around the world and exploring the role the archetypal figures play in our modern lives.
-Baba Yaga is featured in many variations of fairy tales from eastern Europe.
+In our household, we enjoy reading fairy tales from around the world and exploring the role the archetypal figures play in our modern lives.
+Baba Yaga is a wise old woman featured in many variations of fairy tales from eastern Europe.
 She lives in the woods in a house built on chicken legs, with bones of various animals holding the house together.
 She is a wild, powerful being, and she reminds us to live our lives in service of the world and always acting in integrity and goodness: for if we do, she will help us greatly on our journey, and if not, well.......